Cornelius A. J. Hardenbergh: Politics

 Hardenbergh was elected supervisor of Shawangunk, and served in that capacity from 1861 to 1867.
-Within those years, he also again served as Justice of the Peace, in 1862, 1863 and 1865.
+Within those years, he also served as Justice of the Peace in 1862, 1863, and 1865.
 Known as C.A.J.
-Hardenbergh in documents, Hardenbergh was a believer in the United States Civil War but against the emancipation of slaves, as he was a member of the Democratic Party.
+Hardenbergh in documents, Hardenbergh was a believer in the American Civil War and against the emancipation of slaves, as he was a member of the Democratic Party.
 Following his term as supervisor, Hardenbergh returned to being a farmer, something he had taken up after abandoning his wagonmaking business.

 Hardenbergh was again elected supervisor of Shawangunk, serving from 1876 to 1882.
 He was opposed to the levy of the tax for the payment of the railroad bonds, something that got him re-elected multiple times.
 He began to increase his political influence and was even more outspoken than his first time being supervisor.
 As the governing body of Ulster County, the Ulster County Board of Supervisors (made up of the supervisors elected from each town, as well as a clerk and lawyer) was a likely place for Hardenbergh to continue to voice his supports and oppositions.
 From 1877 to 1878, he served as the chairman of that organization.

 Hardenbergh was a member of the New York State Assembly (Ulster Co., 3rd D.) in 1885 and 1886.
 It was during this time that Hardenbergh pushed for the creation of a Forest Preserve within the Catskill Mountains.
 New York State owned millions of acres of land in the Adirondacks and decided they wanted to try to profit some of it, selling off to loggers and railroads, who were only interested in cutting timber and turning that into profit for themselves.
 Hardenbergh was unhappy with the taxes that the state levied against counties for the lands that lay within the Catskills, because the law required counties to acquire the tax delinquent land and then pay taxes on that land.
 Hardenbergh was able to keep Ulster County from having to pay these taxes on and off from 1879 to 1884.
 However, his election to the Assembly allowed him to establish his own bill within the legislature, resulting in a passing of a law that the state would take over the land, without taxing the county for the sales, and cancelled all previous sales of land from the county to the state.
 This law was foundational in the eventual creation of the Catskill Park.

 Hardenbergh died on January 10, 1893, and was buried in the New Prospect Dutch Reformed Church Cemetery in Pine Bush, New York.